WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/v.md

 ## volume (disk)

-OK to use in developer documentation.
+OK to use in developer documentation and for a technical audience.
 Avoid using in user documentation; instead use *disk* in user documentation.

 To refer to storage that may include different types of disks, just use *disk*.
 You can also refer to a specific type of disk such as *solid-state drive, hard-disk,* or *flash storage*.